This book is dedicated to

 I had a constant, nagging worry about the Volturi.
 I knew they would be back, sometime.
 Aro wanted Alice and Edward in his guard.
 The Volturi had never run away from a battle.
 But they had run from us, and they were scheming.
 I was sure of it.
 I knew Aro feared us.
 He knew Alice would be watching for their move and that we would be prepared for whatever they planned to do.
 Alice's ability to see the future would prevent him from launching a sneak attack.

 We didn't have any luggage.
 I suspected Alice had arrived previously and filled our closets to bursting.
 She had a peculiar view of clothing as being disposable.
 I could picture her, her small pixie-like body neatly ordering all the piles of clothes she'd had delivered.
 Her dark hair would've been in her normal spike, and her vampire beauty would've been in sharp contrast to her business-like attitude.
-Clothing was a serious business for her.
+Clothing is a serious business for her.
 I smiled at the vision.
-Alice was my best friend.
-I would miss her.
+Alice is my best friend.
+I will miss her.

 As we approached the uniformed man, his eyes revealed a sudden hint of fear.
-Jacob was almost seven feet tall, and his muscles were impossible to hide under his t-shirt and sweats.
-Edward could look intimidating, as well.
-His cat-like grace and vampire features shouted danger to any normal human.
-We were an intimidating group.
-He swallowed, then said in a perfectly-controlled voice, "Cullen party?"
+Jacob towered over him, and his t-shirt and sweats couldn't hide his muscles.
+Edward's cat-like grace and vampire features shouted danger to any normal human.
+The man swallowed, then said in a perfectly-controlled voice, "Cullen party?"

 Edward nodded curtly, and the chauffer led us out to the waiting limousine.

 I watched through the dark limousine glass as we drove through Boston.
 We would be in Hanover in a couple of hours.
 The airport in Lebanon was just ten minutes from Dartmouth, but it was a smaller airport and didn't accommodate the bigger jets.
 We hadn't wanted to take a puddle jumper with Nessie aboard.